EricThomson/anaties/readme.md

 ## To do
 - Put everything into common namespace (__init__)
+- finish plots.twinx make sure it works
 - add test for plots.error_shade.
 - Add return object for plots.rect_highlight()
 - paired_bar (and mean_sem/std need to handle one point better: currently throwing warning)
 - Add a proper suptitle fix in aplots it is a pita to add manually/remember: